Johns Hopkins Hospital: Closure of the Gender Identity Clinic

 JHH opened the Gender Identity Clinic (GIC), the first gender-affirming surgery (GAS) clinic in the United States, in 1966.
 However, the clinic was closed and GAS was banned after a 1979 paper by Jon Meyer and Donna Reter claimed it "confers no objective advantage in terms of social rehabilitation", but "remains subjectively satisfying to those who have rigorously pursued a trial period and who have undergone it".
 Meyer wrote an editorial to the American Journal of Psychiatry in 1981 to explain his study and the subsequent ban, citing "uncertainty of long-term gains, the genesis and dynamics of transsexualism, the performance of surgery of this magnitude for less than clear cut psychiatric indicators, and the allocation of surgical resources after 13 years devoted to transsexual surgery" as concerns precipitating the Clinic's closure.
-The paper, however, utilized samples from as early as the 1960s, while plastic surgical capabilities, and thus rates of satisfaction, had increased rapidly in the 1970's.
+The paper, however, utilized samples from as early as the 1960s, while plastic surgical capabilities, and thus rates of satisfaction, had increased rapidly in the 1970s.